Page Sections

 Good Things That Happened: This project has delivered quicker assessments and interventions, particularly for the elderly in crisis; eliminated gaps in service delivery; established a more holistic and comprehensive health solution for vulnerable groups; improved health outcomes; increased knowledge across teams; and strengthened community trust.

 Good Things That Happened: This reorganization resulted in fiscal savings and enhanced operational efficiency.
-We saved over $560,000 in direct costs and avoided additional costs of over $800,000.
-This structural improvement has enabled us to allocate resources more strategically, improving services for the public while maintaining fiscal responsibility.
+The department saved over $560,000 in direct costs and avoided additional costs of over $800,000.
+This structural improvement has enabled the department to allocate resources more strategically, improving services for the public while maintaining fiscal responsibility.

 Good Things That Happened: The realignment has significantly enhanced customer satisfaction by improving the speed, accuracy, and quality of procurement processes.
 It has facilitated faster turnaround times for departmental procurement actions and has fostered a more knowledgeable and skillful workforce.
 This structural improvement has also led to a reduction in wasted time, creating a more effective and efficient workflow.
 This not only benefits the internal operations but also positively impacts our client relations and overall service delivery.